AEK Athens F.C.: The Marios Iliopoulos era (2024–present)

 Following an ultimately disappointing season for AEK and a missed chance to win a second consecutive league title, major shareholder and owner Dimitris Melissanidis announced his departure from the club's ownership on June 10, 2024, selling his shares to Seajets owner, Marios Iliopoulos for a seeming €90 million.
 At his final interview, Melissanidis stated that he "had completed his part and brought AEK back to the top, with a new stadium, a competitive team in Greek and European football, and zero debt".

 At an Iliopoulos presentation, he stated he wanted a competitive team that will dominate Greek football and become a significant European power, while also focusing on the one thing AEK was lacking in, their academies.
 On a question regarding an increase on the transfer budget and a change on the current transfer policy, he urged AEK fans to "put on their seatbelts slowly and enjoy it".
 Not long after, Iliopoulos sold Ezequiel Ponce for a club record €9,000,000, while signing players such as Roberto Pereyra, Erik Lamela and Thomas Strakosha with club record contract fees.

 The season, however, started with an early elimination of AEK from the Conference Cup by FC Noah.

 On 19 September 2024, the club announced ex Manchester United player, Anthony Martial, on a three-year deal.
 This is the club's highest valued player arrival, with an estimate of €10m.
 In October 2024 they announced the signing of Javier Ribalta as their new Executive Director.

-In the 2024–25 Super League, AEK finished fourth resulting in the announcement of coach Matías Almeyda's departure after the end of the season.
+In the 2024–25 Super League, AEK finished fourth resulting in the announcement of manager Matías Almeyda's departure after the end of the season.

+In June 2025, AEK announced their new manager, Marko Nikolić.
+They proceeded in signings such as Filipe Relvas, Marko Grujić, Răzvan Marin, Luka Jović.
+Under Nikolić they managed to qualify in the League phase of the Conference League for their first time in their history.
+There, they finished at the third place of the standings and advanced to the round of 16.
+They achieved their greatest campaign in the institution by reaching its quarter-finals, where they were eliminated by the eventual finalists, Rayo Vallecano.
+A month later, in May 2026, AEK won the Championship, their 14th title and the first title of the Iliopoulos ownership.